-When entering areas effected by landmines and other remnants of war, de-miners constantly put their own lifes at risk in locating and desactivating or detonating individual UXOs.
-In the past decades many have been seriously injured or killed while practicing their profession, with de-miners making up around 2% of total landmine victims.
-In addition to the inherent risk of these remnants of war, clearing efforts across numerous countries are also often affected by diﬃcult climatic conditions and/or challenging terrain, posing even greater complications.
-These risks and difficulties that come with manual de-mining, along with the required reliability of the process make the detection and desactivation of landmines time consuming, expensive and hard to standardise.
+When entering areas affected by landmines and other remnants of war, deminers constantly put their own lives at risk in locating and deactivating or detonating individual UXOs.
+In the past decades, many have been seriously injured or killed while practicing their profession, with deminers making up to 2% of total landmine victims.
+In addition to the inherent risk of these remnants of war, clearing efforts across numerous countries are also often affected by difficult climate conditions and/or challenging terrain, posing even greater complications.
+These risks and difficulties that come with manual demining, along with the required reliability of the process make the detection and deactivation of landmines time consuming, expensive and hard to standardise.

-The Manta drone is specifically designed to address this issue.
-It is an autonomously flying detection and detonation system, operated by a specialised de-miner from a safe distance.
-This ensures that the de-miner does not need to approach the danger zone themselves, but can instead remotely monitor the clearing process.
-Using systematic scanning and identification techniques, Manta offers not only a safer but a much faster way of de-mining than traditional techniques.
+The Manta drone is specially designed for the demining purpose.
+It is an autonomously-flying detection and detonation system, operated by a specialized deminer from a safe distance.
+This ensures that deminers do not need to approach the danger zone themselves, but can instead remotely monitor the clearing process using systematic scanning and identification techniques.
+Manta offers a safer and faster demining process than traditional techniques.
 It operates in two steps:

-Mantas eight powerful motors and 30′′ propellors in coaxial configuration enable the heavy lifter drone to carry de-mining robots and sensors of up to 30 kg overall weight.
+Manta’s eight powerful motors and 30-inch propellers in coaxial configuration enable the heavy-lifting drone to carry demining robots and sensors of up to 30 kg overall weight.
 It is powered by eight 6s batteries, giving it an impressive maximum flight time of 60 minutes.
-Manta is a flexible platform designed to be compatible with all MKD de-mining robots, which can be switched in seconds so use the Manta for a variety of operations.
-Manta is compatible with the Mine Kafon Ground station where besides the functionalities common to all drones, here the software also provides specific interfaces for each of the robotic systems.
+Manta is a flexible platform designed to be compatible with all MKD demining robotics, which can be switched in seconds – thus allowing Manta to be used for a variety of operations.
+Manta also communicates with the Mine Kafon Ground Station, which in addition to the functionalities common to all drones, also provides specific interfaces for each of the robotic add-ons.